MicrosoftDocs/ai-builder/ai-builder-docs/form-processing-model-in-flow.md

 > [!div class="mx-imgBorder"]
 > ![Filter attachment condition](media/form-processing-filter-sig.png "Add condition 'attachment is inline' ")

-With this only email attachments that are not inline signatures will be processed.

 ### See also

 [Overview of the form-processing model](form-processing-model-overview.md)